jiehanzheng/blask-yiou/README.md

 # blask-yiou
 WordPress child theme for Blask with the following modifications:

-* On posts page, show only the title of the posts
+* On posts page, for each post, show only the title of the post